 I am an urban historian and development economist based in Sydney, Australia.
 I hold a PhD in development studies from the National Institute for Policy Studies (GRIPS) in Tokyo, which I wrote under the guidance of Kaoru Sugihara.
-This blog is primarily about my academic work, but also delves on other topics occasionally.

 Please get in touch – my email address is written “hello” at my domain name.